wrmndfzzy/Atomize/README.md

 Theory
 ------
-Similar to desktop compression programs - such as Pngyu, PNGoo, and ImageAlpha - Atomize is simply a front-end for the pngquant lossy compression binary.
+Similar to desktop compression programs such as Pngyu, PNGoo, and ImageAlpha, Atomize is simply a front-end for the pngquant lossy compression binary.